 The oldest part of the church is the chancel, which features beautiful fan vaulting.

-The Harvard chapel houses acts as the Regimental Chapel of the South Wales Borderers, and houses an impressive display of regimental colours.
+The Harvard Chapel acts as the Regimental Chapel of the South Wales Borderers and houses an impressive display of regimental colours.

 About Brecon Cathedral